Whatcom Weavers Guild

 Braiders Hand Japanese style braiding equipment; Marudai, Takadai, Tama, books, silk, kumimo disks & plates.

-Craftsy A large assortment of craft videos, including an introduction to weaving.
+Craftsy A large assortment of craft videos, including introductions to weaving and spinning.

 999 18th St., Suite 240, Denver, CO 80202